mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 but pilots are still advised to approach Ftyewirl at low speed.

 The planet bears the scars of millennia of pummelling.
-Huge craters scar all three continents; life within a kilometre of the seashore is rare and fragile because of repeated tsunami and the atmosphere is thick with dust.
+Huge craters scar all three continents; life within a kilometer of the seashore is rare and fragile because of repeated tsunami and the atmosphere is thick with dust.
 At night, the sky lights up as millions of meteorites streak through the upper atmosphere.
 The colony of some fifty thousand Aslan